muphy09/3s-PokeMMO-Tool/README.md

 ---

 ## 🚀 Features
 - 📍 **Live Route Tracking** – See what Pokémon can be found on your current route in real time.
+(For now only works Fullscreen/Borderless and with relatively high UI Scaling)
 - 📊 **Pokédex Integration** – Catch rates, methods, and locations for every Gen 1–5 Pokémon.
 - 🎨 **Color-Coded Encounter Rarities** –
   - Very Common → Brown